 |Compatibility||Can convert to other standards like HDMI and VGAs.||VGA to DVI and VGA to HDMI converters available.|

 DVI offers a higher quality signal compared to VGA.
 The difference is especially noticeable at higher resolutions.
-The video quality is a factor of the mechanism of operation and the length and quality of the cable.
+The video quality is a factor of the mechanism of operation and the length and quality of the cable; both are discussed below.

 For both VGA and DVI connectors, signal quality is impacted by the quality and length of cables.
 A cable carrying a signal is impacted by crosstalk which occurs when the signals in one wire induce unwanted currents in adjacent wires.
 VGA cables are more susceptible to electrical disturbances and noise compared to DVI.
 Always use high quality cables that provide good, thick insulation.